OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Static Analysis

 When server-side source code is available, first identify which authentication mechanism (Token or Cookie based) is used and enforced on server side.
 Afterwards locate all endpoints with sensitive and privileged information and functions: they are the ones that need to be protected.
 Prior to accessing any item, the application must make sure the user is really who he pretends to and that he is allowed to access the endpoint.
-Look for keywords in the server source code that are used to authenticate a user or to retrieve and check an existing session token.
+Look for keywords in the server source code that are used to authenticate a user or to retrieve and check an existing session.

 Authentication mechanisms shouldn't be implemented from scratch, instead they should be build on top of frameworks that offer this functionality.
 The framework used on the server side should be identified and the usage of the available authentication APIs/functions should be verified if they are used accordingly to best practices.
 Widely used frameworks on server side are for example: